Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture and history of food.

-Earl Grey tea is a black tea with a distinctive taste and aroma that I find very appealing.
-The flavor comes from oil of bergamot, which is extracted from the peel of bergamot oranges, or bergamots.
+Earl Grey tea is a variety of black tea.
+It has a distinctive taste and aroma that I find very appealing.
+The flavor comes from an oil that is extracted from the peel of bergamot oranges, or bergamots.
 These sour citrus fruits are grown in several countries but are most abundant in the region of Calabria in southern Italy.
-Oil of bergamot is used to flavor desserts, confectionery and liqueurs as well as beverages.
+The oil is used to flavor desserts, confectionery, and liqueurs as well as beverages.
 It also supplies a pleasant scent to perfumes and lotions and is used in aromatherapy.

-The small quantities of bergamot oil used in drinks and foods are safe - and delicious - but the oil may not be safe when applied to the skin because it makes skin photosensitive.
-This means that ultraviolet radiation in sunlight is more likely to damage skin cells.
-Some people have developed rashes, blisters and increased pigmentation after exposure to concentrated bergamot oil and ultraviolet light.
+The small quantities of oil of bergamot used in drinks and foods are safe as well as delicious.
+The oil may not be safe when applied to the skin, however, because it causes photosensitivity.
+In this condition, there is an increased likelihood that ultraviolet radiation in sunlight will damage skin cells.
+Some people have developed rashes, blisters, and increased pigmentation after exposure to concentrated bergamot oil and ultraviolet light.
 Topical (skin) application of the oil may also increase the risk of skin cancer.

 The word "bergamot" is used to refer to herbs in the mint family as well as a type of orange.
-The herbs are very different plants from the bergamot orange, but their leaves do have a flavor that is reminiscent of oil of bergamot.
+The herbs are very different plants from the orange, but their leaves do have a flavor that is reminiscent of that of oil of bergamot.

 Captain Jean-Luc Picard Loves Earl Grey Tea!